Jobs and Employment for Walton County

 Improve Statewide Career Awareness and Counseling

 Another important step to take is to improve the effectiveness of guidance and career counselors in all levels of education.
-Encourage State policymakers to officially recognize the difference between Guidance counselors (who focus on helping students with social and emotional needs) and Career counselors (who are dedicated to helping students plan for and prepare for careers).
+We need to require State policymakers to officially recognize the difference between Guidance counselors (who focus on helping students with social and emotional needs) and Career counselors (who are dedicated to helping students plan for and prepare for careers).
 This is a significant distinction between counseling professionals.
 By making it explicit, policymakers could help other Florida stakeholders to understand and support the role of Career counselors.

 Jobs and Employment for Walton is a Campaign Issue

 I’ve studied this question because we need a Commissioner who finds innovative solutions to our issues.
 The job of a Commissioner is not just about showing up to vote.
 With one-third of our County below the poverty level, we need to find a way to lift up everyone.
 I will be a New Voice, with New Leadership and a New Vision for this beautiful place we call home.
 Let’s make Walton work for everyone!
+Please Elect me on November 3rd to be your next District 5 Walton County Commissioner.
+Thank you!